 If 'Map My Stories' isn't a travel company why are you charging a service fee or earning a profit?

-After personally exploring and vetting locations for quality and safety, initiating experiential projects, training my local friends to facilitate these projects and marketing these projects to responsible travellers, I believe I deserve some financial compensation.
+After personally exploring and vetting locations for quality and safety, initiating impact-driven projects, training my local friends to facilitate these projects and marketing these projects to responsible travellers, I believe it is fair for me to receive some financial compensation.
 The money supports me in starting similar projects in other locations.

 Why are locations kept a secret?